sav-che/TL-2/Authors/Agardh, Jacob Georg {std. J. Agardh} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 41](https://www.biodiversitylibrary.org/item/103858#page/53/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 41](https://www.biodiversitylibrary.org/page/33264730) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Agardh, Jacob Georg {std.
 J. Agardh}|first entry]] for this author

 ### Author

 \* Agardh, Jacob Georg (1813-1901), Swedish botanist in Lund, son of C.A.
 Agardh, studied at Lund University from 1826, Dr. phil. ib.
 1832, Dr. med. honoris causa Copenhagen 1879; lecturer in botany at the University of Lund 1834, adjunct and botanical demonstrator 1836, extraordinary professor of botany 1847, ordinary professor ib.
-1854-1879; travelled and botanized in Italy (1836-1837, 1840), France (1836-1837, 1856), England and Scotland (1836-1837, 1854); outstanding algologist. (*J. Agardh*).
+1854-1879; travelled and botanized in Italy (1836-1837, 1840), France (1836-1837, 1856), England and Scotland (1836-1837, 1854); outstanding algologist.
+**Abbreviated name**: *J. Agardh*

 #### Herbarium and types